-Brow Lift Newport Beach
+Brow Lift in Newport Beach and Beverly Hills

-About Brow lift (Forehead Lift) Plastic Surgery:
+About brow lift (Forehead Lift) Plastic Surgery:

 As we age, the brow and forehead area may begin to sag, resulting in an older, tired and even angry appearance.
 The endoscopic forehead lift, also referred to as an endoscopic brow lift, is a surgical procedure which can correct this and restore a more youthful and rejuvenated appearance to the brow and forehead area.
 While often performed on its own, the endoscopic browlift can be combined with Botox injections and an upper eyelid lift to dramatically brighten the upper face.

 Who is a candidate for an endoscopic forehead lift?

 The endoscopic forehead lift is appropriate for healthy men and women who have reasonable expectations for improving a sagging or heavy brow.
 For some individuals, sagging of the brow can be hereditary.

 Dr. Batniji will meet with you during the consultation to discuss your concerns and examine your face.
 There are a variety of minimally invasive endoscopic brow lift techniques and the consultation will allow him to select the best approach to meet your needs.
 Patients who are concerned with sagging or excess skin of the upper eyelids may be better treated with an upper eyelid lift, while patients with excessive forehead muscle activity may benefit from Botox injections.
 These procedures can be performed in conjunction with the endoscopic forehead lift.

 Where is the brow lift surgery performed?

 Dr. Batniji performs surgery at several fully accredited surgery centers and hospitals throughout Southern California to which he is affiliated.
 In Orange County, he commonly performs his procedures at the Newport Beach Surgery Center and Hoag Hospital.